|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 1: Arrive in Almaty

-You will be met on arrival at the airport in Almaty and transfer to your hotel.
+You will be met on arrival at the airport in Almaty and transferred to your hotel.
 The remainder of the day is free for you to explore on your own before meeting for dinner and our orientation meeting/welcome dinner in you hotel.
 Overnight in Almaty.

 Day 2: Almaty

-Today, we enjoy a full day tour of Almaty including visits to the Zhenkov Cathedral; an extraordinary Russian Orthodox Church built of wood and a walk through beautiful Panfilov Park.
+Today, we enjoy a full day tour of Almaty including visits to the Zhenkov Cathedral; an extraordinary Russian Orthodox Church built of wood, and a walk through beautiful Panfilov Park.
 We also visit the Central State Museum, which exhibits more than 40 different musical instruments; even today in remote villages, music is a big part of the Kazakh way of life.
 In the afternoon, we will take a cable car to the top of Kok Tube Hill for a wonderful panoramic view of Almaty.
 Overnight in Almaty.